bhagwat-rahul/cool-stuff/Notes/ZeroToAsic.md

 Could be cool to let people submit on a shuttle and auto verify the wrapper (would make shared tape-outs way easier + build community).

+Good idea to have scripts to show summaries of diff cells, etc, top level views of designs and their needs and requirements.
+Could build cool visualisations, etc.